Mithgol/echolist-csv2hpt/README.md

 Unlike the above (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
 You'll also have to run `node echolist-csv2hpt [parameters]` instead of `echolist-csv2hpt [parameters]`.

+## Running echolist-csv2hpt

+You may run `echolist-csv2hpt` without parameters to get help about its command line arguments.

+(Run `echolist-csv2hpt --rus` to get Russian help instead of English.)

 ## Locking files

 The application **does not** lock any files and **does not** create any “lock files” (flag files, semaphore files).
 The application's user should control the access to the HPT's configuration.